Cocker Spaniel eye problems can make your dog's life a misery!

 Some are hereditary; others are caused by viruses, bacteria, poor hygiene, or allergens such as dust or pollen.

-Listed below are Cocker Spaniel eye problems that may affect your dog, together with symptoms and a link to more detailed information on that particular issue.
+Below are several eye conditions in dogs that may affect your Cocker Spaniel, with symptoms and a link to more detailed information on each particular issue.

-Glaucoma is a condition which creates an abnormal increase in pressure inside the eye, which, long-term, can result in irreversible blindness for your pet.
+Glaucoma is a condition which creates an abnormal increase in pressure inside your dog's eye, which, long-term, can result in irreversible blindness for your pet.

 The inside of a normal healthy eye produces a clear fluid called aqueous humour, which nourishes the eye.

-A healthy eye will maintain a balance of fluid and drainage, which helps to keep the correct pressure inside the eyeball.
+A healthy eye will maintain a fluid and drainage balance, which helps keep the correct pressure inside the eyeball.

-Glaucoma occurs when there's a problem with drainage.
-It increases pressure inside the eye, which causes the eyeball to bulge and can lead to eventual blindness.
+Glaucoma occurs when there's a problem with drainage, which increases pressure inside the eye.
+This causes the eyeball to bulge and can lead to eventual blindness.

 Symptoms of Glaucoma include; pain, red eyes, sensitivity to light, and protruding eyeballs.

 Treatment can involve temporary medicines or surgery depending on the type of Glaucoma (primary or secondary).
 However, your dog may still eventually lose his eyesight despite treatment.

 You can learn more about Glaucoma in dogs here.

 It is an inflammation or infection of the conjunctiva, the membrane connecting the eyelid to the eyeball.

-The conjunctiva can become irritated by an allergic reaction to pollen or grasses or infections caused by bacteria, fungi or a virus.
+The conjunctiva can become irritated by an allergic reaction to pollen, grasses, or infections caused by bacteria, fungi, or viruses.

 Apart from redness and swelling of the eyelid, symptoms include watery eyes or a yellowish-green discharge, squinting, and itching.